Rational sets in virtually abelian groups: languages and growth: Geodesic normal forms

 \item In general, if $V\subseteq G$ is a subset of $G$ or if $V$ is a set of objects with representatives in $G$ (such as cosets, or conjugacy classes), we denote by $\GF(V) \subseteq \GF(G)$ the set of geodesic representatives for elements in $V$, with one representative per element. \end{enumerate} \end{notation}

 The following theorem about conjugacy representatives follows from \cite{Evetts} but isn't explicitly stated there.
-Note that in that paper, the sets $U_c^\pi$ are called $\mathcal{L}_\pi$. \begin{theorem}[\cite{Evetts}] Let $\mathcal{C}=\mathcal{C}(G)$ be the set of conjugacy classes of $G$.
+Note that in that paper, the sets $U_c^\pi$ are called $\mathcal{L}_\pi$. \begin{theorem}[\cite{Evetts}] Let $G$ be a virtually abelian group and let $\mathcal{C}=\mathcal{C}(G)$ be the set of conjugacy classes of $G$.

 For each $\pi\in P$ there exists a set of words $U_c^\pi\subset W^\pi$ such that \begin{enumerate} \item The disjoint union $\bigcup_{\pi\in P}U_c^\pi$ consists of exactly one geodesic representative for every conjugacy class of $G$, that is,